alialek/atlassian-mcp/README.md

 This option is useful in scenarios where OAuth credential management is centralized or handled by other infrastructure components.
 </details>

-> [!TIP]
-> **Multi-Cloud OAuth Support**: If you're building a multi-tenant application where users provide their own OAuth tokens, see the [Multi-Cloud OAuth Support](#multi-cloud-oauth-support) section for minimal configuration setup.

 ### 📦 2.
 Installation

 MCP Atlassian is distributed as a Docker image.
 This is the recommended way to run the server, especially for IDE integration.
 Ensure you have Docker installed.